-Christmas Ales (or ‘Winter Seasonal Beers’ as they are classified by the BJCP) are a great style to brew when the weather starts to turn cold and you need something strong and warming and full of complex flavours to get you in the holiday spirit.
-These are beers that are designes to be aged so they are deliberately created with higher ABV, fuller bodied and complex taste profiles.
-This allows the brewer to get the beer made a few months before Christmas, safe in the knowledge that when they come to drink them they will be well rounded, boozy winter warmers.
+Christmas Ales (or ‘Winter Seasonal Beers’ as they are classified by the BJCP) are a great style to brew when the weather starts to turn cold and you need something strong, warming and full of complex flavours to get you in the holiday spirit.
+These beers are designed to be aged so they are deliberately created with higher ABV, fuller-bodied and complex taste profiles.
+This allows the brewer to make beer a few months before Christmas, safe in the knowledge that when they come to drink them, they will be well rounded, boozy winter warmers.

-Christmas ales can cover a variety of base styles but as many examples are spiced the base beer should be able to carry the flavours well.
+Christmas ales can cover a variety of base styles.
+Many examples are spiced so the base beer should be able to carry the flavours well.
 A beer with a full body and a higher alcohol content is true to style so some Belgian styles can work well or else specialty dark beers.

-Firstly, my concept.
-I prefer the more traditional ‘winter warmer’ style so I want my base style to be something malty and full bodied.
-A strong scotch ale would work well.
-A well brewed example of the style is malt forward and caramel flavoured with an aroma of breadiness and biscuit.
-A nice, fairly sweet finish combined with the malt character makes this a good beer choice for a dessert inspired beer and won’t require too many additions.
+Firstly, our concept.
+We prefer the more traditional ‘winter warmer’ style so we wanted the base style to be something malty and full-bodied.
+A strong Scotch ale would work well.
+A well-brewed example of the style is malt forward and caramel flavoured with an aroma of breadiness and biscuit.
+A nice, fairly sweet finish combined with the malt character makes this a good beer choice for a dessert-inspired beer and won’t require too many additions.

-Cinnamon, nutmeg and cloves have that traditional Christmas dessert feel that I’m after.
-Cinnamon in particular has that lovely sweet and slightly woody flavour that I think will compliment the beer well.
+Cinnamon, nutmeg and cloves have that traditional Christmas dessert feel that we’re after.
+Cinnamon in particular has that lovely sweet and slightly woody flavour that will compliment the beer well.
 Clove and nutmeg should be used sparingly though.
-Cloves in particular contain an oil which numbs the tastebuds and nutmeg contains the same oil whilst being potent and sweet.
+Cloves in particular contain an oil that numbs the tastebuds and nutmeg contains the same oil whilst being potent and sweet.

 Traditionally spices are added in the last few minutes (5-10) of the boil but you may also choose to add them during fermentation.
 Adding at fermentation may mean placing in a hop bag but this can be a bit of a nightmare, particularly with crushed spices and powders.
 An easier way is to put the spices in a glass jar with enough vodka to cover them.
 Leave the spices in the vodka for between 4 to 6 days, shaking daily, before adding to the fermenter through a sanitised strainer (ideally with some filter paper in the strainer).

-As the spices I’m using are quite potent I’m using 1/4 teaspoon of Cinnamon, 1/8 teaspoon of nutmeg and 1/8 teaspoon of clove.
+As the spices we’re using are quite potent, we’re using 1/4 teaspoon of Cinnamon, 1/8 teaspoon of nutmeg and 1/8 teaspoon of clove.
 With spices, start low as they can easily overpower your beer.
-There is a little bit of trial and error involved here but it’s usually easier to add more flavour then to take flavour away.
+There is a little bit of trial and error involved here but it’s usually easier to add more flavour than to take flavour away.
 If you are using fruits or parts of fruit such as bitter orange peel then again these can be added during the boil or to the fermenter.
 You can go a little bit higher on fruits to get the flavour profile you are after.
-My preferred method for adding fresh fruit flavour is to freeze the fruit first (bursting the cell walls and allowing more flavour to be extracted) before heating the fruit to around 80C (176F) and holding it there to pasteurise the beer.
-Mash the fruit into a puree before allowing to cool to the same temperature as your beer.
+Our preferred method for adding fresh fruit flavour is to freeze the fruit first (bursting the cell walls and allowing more flavour to be extracted) before heating the fruit to around 80°C (176°F) and holding it there to pasteurise the beer.
+Mash the fruit into a puree before allowing it to cool to the same temperature as your beer.
 Add the fruit to a sanitised fermenter before syphoning your beer directly on top.

-Any sugar additons, including things like honey or molasses I like to add in the last few minutes of the boil although some brewers like to add this at packaging but be careful if doing it this way as adding extra fermentables at bottling can be a bit risky.
+Any sugar additions, including things like honey or molasses, can be added in the last few minutes of the boil.
+Some brewers like to add this at packaging but be careful if doing it this way as adding extra fermentables at bottling can be a bit risky.

 So, a strong scotch ale with cinnamon, clove and nutmeg.
-Here is how my recipe would look for that;
+Here is what our recipe looks like;

 Boil Time: 90 minutes